 The Stables Casino in Miami (smoking)

-The Shebang on Monkey Island (smoking in bar area and patio)
+The Shebang on Monkey Island (smoking on patio and Balcony Bar)

 Trail’s End Barbecue in Grove